 The Physarum Machine.

-For the slime mold to offer a relevant design model of the Urbansphere, as we defined it before, it must be embedded in a senseable territory, in direct communication with the earth biosphere.
+For the slime mold to offer a relevant design model of the Urbansphere, as we defined it before, it must be embedded in an augmented substratum, in direct communication with the earth biosphere.

-To test this idea the "Pysarum machine" was designed as a new kind of apparatus to embed the slime mold onto a prototypical scenario, in this instance the copper mining corridor in Arizona, US.
+To test this idea the "Physarum machine" was designed as a new kind of apparatus to embed the slime mold onto a prototypical scenario, in this instance the copper mining corridor in Arizona, US.

 The apparatus creates a hybrid, interconnected and unstable substratum of growth for the slime mold, which enables us to feed the slime mold with data from the territory of choice and to capture and visualize the behaviour of the slime mold itself.

+fig8.
+Urban Morphogenesis Lab 2013-2014 - input/output diagram of communication in the Physarum machine.

 INPUT: we have 3 kinds of input parameters that communicate with the slime mold – substratum morphology, light fields and food points.

 substratum morphology

 Topographic and morphologic information is translated into 3d printed substrata, which represent morphological boundaries of matter in the real world and become the basis for the development of the slime mold's spatial memory.
 The material therefore needs to capture the traces left by the slime mold and store them in time.
 In the last version of the machine this substratum was 3D printed in ABS plastic and coated by a thin layer of agar.

+fig9.
+Urban Morphogenesis Lab 2013-2014 - large scale topographic map of the area surrounding Miami open pit mine.
+Digital Elevation Model derived from various Satellite sources.

 light fields

 Gradients of light are produced by an LED matrix that the slime mold seeks to avoid.
 These represents areas of friction or obstacles in the real world and can change over time as a manifestation of live data streams.